BayAreaMetro/tm2py-utils/tm2py_utils/docs/contributing.md

 When adding features, update relevant documentation:

 - `docs/summaries.md` - For new summaries or configuration options
-- `docs/dashboard.md` - For new dashboard tabs or features
 - `docs/configuration.md` - For new config parameters
 - `README.md` - For major features